 - Triggers include: lack of sleep, poor posture, stress, eyestrain

-How Are My Migraine Headaches Related to My Neck?
+How Are Migraine Headaches Related to the Neck?

 Your spine helps to protect your spinal cord.
 Your spinal cord carries signals to and from your brain.
 When the top bone in your neck (atlas) is misaligned, this can create pressure within your spinal cord.
 This can distort messages going to and from your brain, potentially leading to facial pain, muscle spasms, and other migraine symptoms.